How to Help Stop Climate ChangeThe guide to effectively minimizing your carbon footprint and impacting broader systemic change

 - Collaborate.
 Work with others.
 Join a climate organization to help make systemic change.

 - Choose the low carbon option when possible as you go from A to B. Friendly reminder – walking, running, and biking are best for your health, wallet, and the biosphere 😉.
 Plus, it’ll help you live longer too.
 Public transportation and carpooling are next best, followed by efficient vehicles.
 Big time bonus points if you can go carless though.

 - If you’re determining your carbon footprint without a calculator: Air travel may look small in the above graphic, but as I said, that’s just the average.
 If you fly it is likely a significant chunk of your footprint like it was for me last year while I was traveling (>9 tonnes of GHGs)…I know, I know – I’m still working on this stuff too!
 I offset those emissions, but after calculating the GHGs from that trip, I have a new outlook on flying because of how large it made my footprint.
 I’m going to see how long I can go without it.

 3. Evaluate home energy options

-- Electricity: It’s cheaper than ever to go solar and you’ll have more money in the long run, but upfront costs, although dropping quickly, aren’t affordable for everyone yet if you intend to buy rather than lease.
+- Electricity: It’s cheaper than ever to go solar and you’ll have more money in the long run (10’s of thousands of dollars), but upfront costs, although dropping quickly, aren’t affordable for everyone yet if you intend to buy rather than lease.
 Typically it’s a 5 to 10 year payback period.
 You can buy renewable energy credits instead (RECs), which are 0 to 15% on top of your typical bill, but your electricity is clean (this is what I currently do).
 If you do this, it’s best to get clean energy that is “additional”, meaning the electricity comes online because of your payment.

 - Either way, this is a one-time investment of time on your part to figure it out.
 It’s not that hard and once you do it, it’s automatic – you’ve eliminated your electrical emissions and don’t have to think about it again.